2. Files in the

 e.
 Same-Side-Correlation Coefficient (SSCC) together with its standard deviation.
 When the measuring points are located randomly on both sides of the fitted curve (surface, hyper-surface), SSCC takes on a value that is close to zero.
 When the points are grouped in big clusters each located on one side of the curve, SSCC considerably differs from zero, i.e. is greater then its double standard deviation, or even approaches the unit, thus indicating that the curve is selected incorrectly (maybe more parameters are needed) or the points are correlated (maybe the points in one cluster come from a biased meter).
 When SSCC is negative and considerably differs from zero or even approaches minus one, it is statistically hardly probable (maybe the points have been created with "human hands").

-f.
-Numbers of points for which the difference between any appropriate coordinate of measuring point and coordinate of adjusted point is greater then the triple adequate measuring uncertainty.
+and coordinate of adjusted point is greater then the triple adequate measuring uncertainty.

 4.2.7.
 Scaling uncertainties.